pingcap/docs-tidb-operator/en/containers-run-as-non-root-user.md

 ---
-title: TiDB Operator and TiDB clusters run as non-root user
+title: Run TiDB Operator and TiDB Clusters as a Non-root User
-summary: Let TiDB Operator and TiDB clusters run as non root user
+summary: Make TiDB Operator and TiDB clusters run as a non-root user
 aliases: ['/docs/tidb-in-kubernetes/dev/containers-run-as-non-root-user/']
 ---

-# TiDB Operator and TiDB clusters run as non-root user
+# Run TiDB Operator and TiDB Clusters as a Non-root User

-In some Kubernetes environments, container can't run as root user.
-You can configure pods to use [`SecurityContext`](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod) to run as non-root user.
+In some Kubernetes environments, containers cannot be run as the root user.
+In this case, you can configure pods using [`SecurityContext`](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod) to run as a non-root user.

 ## Configure TiDB Operator containers

-Security context can be set in helm `values.yaml`.
-All of operator components support this config (at `<controllerManager/scheduler/advancedStatefulset/admissionWebhook>.securityContext`).
+You can configure security context in the helm `values.yaml` file.
+All TiDB Operator components (at `<controllerManager/scheduler/advancedStatefulset/admissionWebhook>.securityContext`) support this configuration.

-For example:
+The following is an example configuration:

 ```yaml
 controllerManager: